 Essentially, a hybrid agent is a cross between an online agent and a traditional high-street agent, so ultimately, that also means their price point is also somewhere in the middle.
 Heard of PurpleBricks or/and YOPA (most people have these days)?
 Well they’re Hybrid Estate Agents.
 Here’s a complete guide on both online estate agents and hybrid agents if you want to know the specifics.

-Essentially, while Hybrid Agents largely operate online, they do provide a local estate agent as part of their service (obviously, that’s the element from the high-street agent they have adopted) so they can conduct a physical and real valuation for free!
-As with high-street agents, the valuations are generally free.
-However, if you plan on using a pure “online agent” (that does not include hybrids), you generally will NOT get access to a local agent!
-That said, the same rules/tips apply when using a hybrid agent, as per the list provided in the local high-street Estate Agents section, most notably, you can get a hybrid agent to get a free quote, even if you decide not to use them.
+Essentially, while Hybrid Agents largely operate online, they do provide a local estate agent as part of their service (obviously, that’s the element from the high-street agent they have adopted) so they can conduct a physical and real in-person valuations!
+As with high-street agents, the valuations are usually free, with no obligations to use their service afterwards.
+Bear in mind, if you plan on using a pure “online agent” (that does not include hybrids), you generally will NOT get access to a local agent!

 Use Rightmove & Zoopla to current prices